chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose.md

 *Cellpose-napari* utilizes a generalist algorithm for cell and nucleus segmentation.
 It allows you to perform segmentation workflows on **cell bodies**, **membranes** and **nuclei** from microscopy images.
 It also has deep-learning built-in, allowing it to segment many types of cells without requiring parameter adjustments, new training data or further model retraining.
 Because of its versatility, it supports a wide variety of microscopy modalities and fluorescent markers.

-## Walkthrough of *Cellpose-napari*
+## Segmentation in *Cellpose-napari*

 <center><script src="https://fast.wistia.com/embed/medias/cjthtdwtyt.jsonp" async></script><script src="https://fast.wistia.com/assets/external/E-v1.js" async></script><div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper"</center>

-The above video will demonstrate how you open the *Cellpose-napari* plugin, adjust parameters, and finally segment your image.
+The above video demonstrates how you open the *Cellpose-napari* plugin, adjust parameters, and finally segment your image.
 If you would like an even deeper explanation of each parameter, proceed to the [following part](cellpose-parameters.md) of this lesson.

 :::{hint}
 Because napari cannot export a mask of an image at this time, we must perform this task in FIJI.
 The [2nd part of this lesson](cellpose-FIJI.md) covers how you segment your image in napari, then use FIJI to refine, export and analyze your image's mask.